Youth Energy Camp - DEADLINE March 19, 2014

 - Students must currently be classified as eighth grade students attending a school in Northeast Oklahoma Electric Cooperative’s service area.
 It is not necessary for the parents/guardians of the students to be members of Northeast Oklahoma Electric Cooperative, Inc.

-- Contestants are required to write at least a 150 word essay on the topic: “When electricity came to rural Oklahoma.”
+- Contestants are required to write at least a 150 word essay on the topic: “How life changed when electricity came to rural Oklahoma.”

 - Please type or print in ink on one side of the paper.
 Each page should be numbered in the top right corner.